Dmitry Smolsky: Creative path

-Creative path of Dmitry Smolski which began in the late 1950s is the brightest page in the history of modern music.
-He is one of those composers who created a completely new trend in the Belarusian music of the late 1960s – early 1970s and demonstrated a fundamentally new attitude to the art of composing.
-Brilliant talent and mastery in modern composing techniques (D. Smolski had a lively interest in European avant-garde of the 1960s) became the basis of a rare form of perfection in all his works.
-The unique author's nature of composing allows listeners and connoisseurs to talk about an outstanding “Smolski’s tone”.
+The creative path of Dmitry Smolski began in the late 1950s.
+He is one of the composers' who created trends in the Belarusian music of the late 1960s – early 1970s and demonstrated a new attitude to the art of composing.
+Mastery in modern composing techniques (D. Smolski had a lively interest in European avant-garde of the 1960s) became the basis of a form of perfection in all his works.
+The author's nature of composing allows listeners and connoisseurs to talk about "Smolski’s tone".

 Dmitry Smolski was not afraid to enter into a confrontation with the generally accepted semi-official style prevailing in the Belarusian art at that time.
 He created the original symphony "Oktofoniya" (1967) and chamber oratorio "Song of Hiroshima" on the poems by Japanese poets (1965).
 Both artworks were written in the serial technique.
 In those years Smolski often used elements of avant-garde style in his chamber music.
-We can’t help mentioning his great works with elements of humor (Concertino for violin, Variations for wind instruments and percussion).
+His works included elements of humor (Concertino for violin, Variations for wind instruments and percussion).
 In the later works, this gentle humor turned into sarcasm with elements of tragic farce (Variations with the Belarusian mentality, 15th Symphony, parts of other symphonies, etc.).

 The main theme of Smolski’s works has always been philosophical understanding of human life and destiny in a totalitarian society, the depth of psychological state of the person in dramatic situations.
 Each of his 15 symphonies reflects dramatic, tragic or sarcastic aspects of the complex individual experiences in the interaction with aggression or indifference of the world.

 Dmitry Smolski not only created his majestic symphonies but also enriched Belarusian musical history with his operas "Hoary Legend" (based on the novel by V. Karatkevich) and "Francis Skaryna"; monumental oratorios "My Motherland" (based on poems of Belarusian poets) and "Poet" (based on the work and life of famous Belarusian poet Yanka Kupala); instrumental concerts (for piano, violin, cello, cymbals); chamber instrumental and vocal compositions.
-Smolski’s music was played successfully in many countries (Germany, France, Italy, Russia, South Korea, USA, etc.).
+Smolski’s music was played in many countries (Germany, France, Italy, Russia, South Korea, USA, etc.).
 The CD with the recordings of his symphonies released by the British "Olympia" was the best on the CD Contest in the USA in 1992.

-Dmitry Smolski was also a wonderful teacher.
+Dmitry Smolski was also a teacher.
 He worked in the Belarusian State Conservatory (now the Belarusian State Academy of Music) more than a half of the century.
-During that time he has taught several generations of famous composers, winners of national awards, associated professors - in short, those people whose works create the face of modern Belarusian music.
+During that time he has taught several generations of famous composers, winners of national awards, and associated professors.

 Dmitry Smolsky died on September 29, 2017.